 Prepare for Healthcare Costs

-Once you retire, you’re typically responsible for 100% of your health insurance premiums when you retire.
+You’re typically responsible for 100% of your health insurance premiums when you retire.
 The added expense can come as a shock if your employer has been paying some or all of that amount.
-A 65-year-old couple should expect to spend $295,000 out-of-pocket in retirement, and that number ignores potential long-term care expenses.
+A 65-year-old couple should expect to spend $295,000 out-of-pocket in retirement, according to Fidelity Investments, and that number does not include potential long-term care expenses.

-While $295,000 is enough to nearly wipe out the $300,000 we’re working with, you won’t necessarily spend all that money up front.
+While $295,000 is enough to nearly wipe out the $300,000 we’re working with, you won’t necessarily spend all of that money up front.
 Fidelity estimates that a 65-year-old couple might spend around $11,400 in the first year of retirement.
 Social Security or other income sources can help cover that, but it’s almost a quarter of the $48,000 our couple has to spend annually.
 They’d have just $36,600 left after those healthcare costs.

 A nest egg of $300,000 does not leave much of a buffer if you face high medical expenses.

 Most people enroll in Medicare at age 65, but you'll have to arrange healthcare on your own until you’re eligible for Medicare if you retire early.
-An individual policy through a state exchange, coverage through COBRA, or a spouse’s plan are other options to consider.
+An individual policy through a state exchange, coverage through COBRA, or a spouse’s plan are some other options to consider.

 What About Income Taxes During Retirement?

 It’s crucial to estimate taxes for a detailed retirement plan.
-If your money is in a pre-tax retirement account such as an IRA, 401(k), 403(b), or 457, expect to pay income tax when you withdraw those funds.
-If you’re younger than 59 1/2, additional tax penalties may apply, although there are exceptions.
+Expect to pay income tax when you withdraw those funds if your money is in a pre-tax retirement account such as an IRA, 401(k), 403(b), or 457.
+Additional tax penalties may apply if you’re younger than age 59 1/2 when you take withdrawals, but there are some exceptions.